orientechnologies/orientdb-docs/Java-Traverse.md

 # Traverse

 OrientDB is a graph database.
-This means that the focal point is on relationships (links) and how are managed.
-The standard SQL language is not enough to work with tree or graphs because it hasn't the concept of recursion.
-This is the reason why OrientDB provide a new command to traverse trees and graphs: TRAVERSE.
-Traversing is the operation that cross relationships between records (documents, vertexes, nodes, etc).
+This means that the focal point is on relationships (links) and how they are managed.
+The standard SQL language is not enough to work with trees or graphs because it lacks the recursion concept.
+This is the reason why OrientDB provides a new command to traverse trees and graphs: TRAVERSE.
+Traversing is the operation that crosses relationships between records (documents, vertexes, nodes, etc).
 This operation is much much faster than executing a JOIN in a Relational database.

 The main concepts of Traversal are:
 - **target**, as the starting point where to traverse records.
 Can be: